gravenix-wsei/wsei-ecommerce/docs/wiki/For-Developers.md

 #### Settings Section

 `SettingsController` displays a grid of available settings.
 Individual setting controllers are in `Controller/Admin/Settings/{SettingName}/` and implement `EcommerceSettingsInterface`.
-See [Admin Settings Plugin System](Admin-Settings-Plugin-System.md) for details.
+Settings are auto-discovered via service tagging.

 ### EcommerceApi Controllers